GENESIS: A Generative Model of Episodic-Semantic Interaction: Discussion

 Third, episodic recall—or memory search—is implemented as a query–key–value matching process within a retrieval-augmented generator (RAG) framework \citep{lewis2020retrieval}.
 This mechanism preserves the separation of content and context central to leading models of episodic memory \citep{kahana2020computational,norman2008computational,atkinson1968human,howard2002distributed,farrell2002endogenous,sederberg2008context} and is central also in other recent accounts of memory search \citep{jimenez2024hipporag,gershman2025key}.
 A query may correspond to a temporal cue (as in free recall) or a semantic cue (as in spontaneous recollection).
 During sequential recall, the key of one retrieved element can serve as the query for the next, generating a chain of recalled episodes.
 Each key comprises two components: a semantic part, given by the compressed item embedding generated by the limited-capacity Hippocampal-VAE, and a temporal part, encoding when the episode occurred.
 Values correspond to the item embeddings produced by the Cortical-VAE encoder.
 Query–key similarity governs recall dynamics and naturally gives rise to semantic intrusions when items from different lists share high representational similarity.
 Importantly, memory search operates over the compressed keys rather than the full representations, offering an efficient and biologically plausible mechanism for retrieval under capacity constraints.
+Although query–key–value mechanisms are widely used in transformer-based attention models, where they typically require large amounts of training data, we adopt them here within a RAG framework.
+Once trained, the Hippocampal-VAE can generate episode-specific keys on the fly by compressing Cortical-VAE embeddings and integrating them with context-dependent temporal embeddings, a process compatible with rapid hippocampal learning.

 Fourth, limited capacity—a ubiquitous property of biological generative systems—is a central feature of both the Cortical-VAE and the Hippocampal-VAE.
 In this respect, our model relates to theoretical work linking limited-capacity perception and memory to rate–distortion theory \citep{shannon1959coding} and adaptive information compression \citep{nagy2025adaptive,nagy2020optimal,spens2025hippocampo,d2025geometry,hemmer2009bayesian}.
 Crucially, GENESIS distinguishes between at least two types of information compression in memory.
 Capacity constraints in the Cortical-VAE compress item embeddings, yielding episodic memories with fewer details—resembling prototypes when decoded—and, as a side effect, making them less memorable.
 By contrast, capacity limits in the Hippocampal-VAE compress keys, producing episodic memories that are harder to retrieve but not necessarily less detailed (unless the values are themselves compressed or lose details with time).
 This dissociation has important implications for interpreting empirical findings and generates novel predictions (see below).